m4kr0x/flutter_ssl_bypass/README.md

 # Flutter SSL Bypass

-This repo provides a simple Frida script to disable SSL certificate validation in Flutter-based Android applications.
+This repo provides a simple Frida script to disable SSL certificate validation in Android applications based on flutter .
 It works by hooking into the native certificate verification function inside `libflutter.so`.

 ### Usage